Sunday, April 25, 2021

 Easter Sunday 2021: The Promised Land

-The hostility and uncertainty during this pandemic brought misery and deep suffering in our lives in modern times.
-The powerful and influential became strong, and the weak and poor became poorer.
+The hostility and uncertainty during this pandemic brought misery and deep suffering to modern life.
+The powerful and influential became more substantial, and the weak and poor became poorer.

 That's our current reality.
 With billions of people suffering, we feel the oneness of humanity for a great plan of the massive exodus.
 This time is to end the pains and suffering of the pandemic that's killing us.

-Moses protected its people under his leadership, and they succeeded and reached the promised land.
-Today, it's the time our leaders must follow the footstep of Moses and hear the voice of God to protect and fight for its people against the unseen enemy.
+Moses, a figure of outstanding leadership in history, protected his people under his guidance, and they reached the promised land.
+Today, our leaders must emulate Moses's courage and wisdom and listen to the collective voice of their people to protect and fight for them against the unseen enemy.

-Religions of the world play a role that influences the nation's government and its leaders to save us and overcome this great challenge of our time.
+The world's religions, with their teachings of compassion, unity, and service, can guide the decisions of our nation's government and leaders to save us and overcome this great challenge of our time.

 ©️ 2021 Del Cusay